sergiocpxfontes/upgrad_bikesharing/README.md

 ## Analysis

-Within our analysis we looked at the following variables as to how they correlate to bike rental count:
+Within our analysis we looked at the following variables as to how they correlate to bike rental count (some of then resulted on the introductions of derived variables):

   - temp
   - atemp